List on Bids44 →

 How Much Is a Used Maruti Suzuki Fronx Worth in India?

-A used Maruti Suzuki Fronx is worth ₹3,60,000 to ₹5,80,000 in India in 2026, depending on its variant, overall condition, and kilometres run.
-This range reflects a three-year-old vehicle that has seen its initial depreciation.
-Top-end variants with low mileage and immaculate service records will command the higher end of this spectrum, while base models with significant wear will fall towards the lower end.
-The exact price also varies based on the city you’re buying or selling in, and the specific engine (1.2L naturally aspirated or 1.0L Boosterjet turbo).
+A used Maruti Suzuki Fronx is worth ₹3,60,000 to ₹5,80,000 in India in 2026, depending on the variant, overall condition, and total kilometers driven.
+This range reflects the market for cars that are typically 2-3 years old.
+A well-maintained top-end Alpha variant with low mileage will fetch a premium, while a base Sigma variant with significant wear will fall towards the lower end.
+Prices also fluctuate based on the specific engine (1.2L naturally aspirated or 1.0L BoosterJet turbo) and transmission type.

 Is the Maruti Suzuki Fronx Still Worth It in 2026?